 The new generation is growing up in a digital age where connecting with people all over the world is easy and takes seconds.
-The virtual connection can provide support in times of uncertainty; however, it can also make loneliness worse, experts say.
+The virtual connection can provide support in times of uncertainty.
+However, it can also make loneliness worse, experts say.
 The pandemic, which has completely derailed people’s “normal” lives, has also had a profound impact on some children, causing them to feel isolated and more anxious.
 Children need physical activity and stimulation to develop and live a happy, healthy life.
-Returning to sports will not only play a vital role in preventing long-term issues among our children and their friends, but is just plain fun.
+Returning to sports will not only play a vital role in preventing long-term issues among our children and their friends, but it’s just plain fun.
 We think everyone needs a little bit of that right now.

 How Do Youth Sports Contribute to Social and Physical Well-Being?

 When children take part in sports and physical activity, a door of new opportunities automatically opens.
 It provides them with the chance to build social connections in real life as they meet new people outside of their normal social circles.
 As kids gain a sense of belonging and community, they are also building valuable social skills, self-esteem, and pro-social behaviors.
 Researchers have also found that many children use sports as a vehicle to avoid loneliness.

 In addition to combating loneliness and boosting self-esteem, sports also have many other benefits to our children’s overall well-being.

 As a result of schools being shut down and home education taking over, many children tend to fall out of their normal routines and sleeping patterns.
 However, with regular exercise, children can drastically improve their sleep patterns and quality of rest.
 This has an overall positive effect on their mood and energy for the day ahead.

 Playing Sports Helps Reduce Stress and Lowers Anxiety